 More than 15 days after the instance is stopped

-Computing resources (vCPUs and memory)
+Computing resources (vCPUs, GPUs, and memory)

-Computing resources (vCPUs and memory) are released.
+The computing resources (vCPUs, GPUs, and memory) are released.

 Block storage